Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/stats/predictRole.md

 title: /stats predictrole  - Command
 description: Information about the /stats predictrole command
 published: true
-date: 2023-04-18T13:26:10.547Z
+date: 2023-08-17T11:33:03.674Z
-tags: prediction, predict role, predictrole, stats predictrole, predict, role
+tags: prediction, predict role, predictrole, stats predictrole, predict, role, lane, lanes
 editor: markdown
 dateCreated: 2021-07-13T10:51:09.340Z
 ---

-# /stats predictRole
+# /stats predictrole

 >### Information
 >**When you execute this command, you have to specify 5 accounts with region so that Zoe can start an analysis.
 Zoe evaluates who could play on which position.**